Polytoria/Docs/docs/static-classes/Http/Functions/Post.md

 # Post
 ### Description
-Send a HTTP POST request to specific URL
+Sends a POST request to the specified url.

 Function of [Http](../../)